web-illinois/ilw-tooltip/README.md

 The default color background color is white, there is also a blue option for the background.

-The default position for the arrow is bottom left by default, but can be changed.
+The default position for the arrow is top center by default, but can be changed.

-There is an optional slot for the tooltip title.
+There is a slot for the tooltip trigger and a slot for the tooltip content.

 ### Attributes
 * id: The id of the tooltip is required.
 This is used to trigger the tooltip from a button or link.
 The default is `tooltip`.
 The ID must be unique on the page.